-- 1) IMS Staff will send out a call for participation, announcing the initialization of a new work effort, to seek input from Contributing Members and Affiliates. - 2) An initial team lead briefing conference call will be held between team leads/co-chairs, the COO and the CSS. - 3) If you do not already have a workspace on the Members Area Website with a forum and calendar, and WebEx call details and a github repository, please contact IMS Staff to get one set up. - 4) In your workspace, there is a forum with folders and templates for you to publish agendas and minutes.
-Each forum has two folders, one called Document Library and the other Minutes and Agendas. - 5) A notification will be sent to all IMS GLC Contributing Members announcing that your group has started work.
-It will include the time and date of the first conference call, location of the forum, and the name of the team lead. - 6) If your team would like a github repository for tracking issues, please notify IMS Staff.
+- 1) 1EdTech Staff will send out a call for participation, announcing the initialization of a new work effort, to seek input from Contributing Members and Affiliates. - 2) An initial team lead briefing conference call will be held between team leads/co-chairs. - 3) If you do not already have a workspace on the Members Area Website with a forum and calendar, and web conferencing call details and a github repository, please contact support@1edtech.org to get one set up. - 4) In your workspace, there is a forum with folders and templates for you to publish agendas and minutes.
+Each forum has two areas: one for discussion and a document library. - 5) A notification will be sent to all 1EdTech Contributing Members announcing that your group has started work.
+It will include the time and date of the first conference call, location of the forum, and the name of the team lead. - 6) If your team would like a github repository for tracking issues, please notify support@1edtech.org